cestpasphoto/alpha-zero-general/README.md

   Others changes: improved prints (logging, tqdm, colored bards depending on current Arena results) and parameters can be set in cmdline (added new parameters like time limit).
 Still todo: set up HyperParameters Optimization (like Hyperband or Population-Based Traininginclude), and ELO-like ranking

-  Supported games: Splendor, The Little Prince - Make me a planet, Machi Koro (Minivilles), Santorini (modified)
+  Supported games: Splendor, The Little Prince - Make me a planet, Machi Koro (Minivilles), Santorini with basic gods
 </details>

 ### Splendor